 Field work provides an opportunity for important Christian service and occasion for the student to put theory into practice.
-Work is pursued by students in M.A. programs under proper on-field and faculty supervision.
+Work is pursued by students in the M.A. in Christian Education program under proper on-field and faculty supervision.
 Weekly conferences are provided to support the student's personal and spiritual formation, shared ministry, and teaching competency as well as to foster critical reflection on the student's life experience and practice of educational ministry.
-Required of M.A. degree candidates.
+Two semesters required of M.A. in Christian Education degree candidates.